Skip to main content

 Visit the main University of Oregon site

-Stephanie Craig, citizen of the Confederated Tribes of the Grande Ronde, runs her own business, Kalapuya Weaving & Consulting.
+Stephanie Craig, citizen of the Confederated Tribes of the Grand Ronde, runs her own business, Kalapuya Weaving & Consulting.
 Besides teaching traditional basket weaving, she consults museums and galleries on basket designs and materials.
 That includes helping with exhibits and identifying woven pieces.

 Pagination